raayyann/pterodactyl-backup/README.md

 **5. Add Access to Drive Folder**

-- Right click on the Google Drive folder and select "Share" and add the service account email to the access list.
+- Right click on the Google Drive folder and select "Share" and add the service account email to the access list as editor.

 ![](https://cdn.discordapp.com/attachments/868678321049829436/1219416621899186285/image.png?ex=660b393a&is=65f8c43a&hm=b07daa505a64a7331e3de8ae20948624faafacb08b3091e3e8c0d2196d4f40fd&)
 ![](https://media.discordapp.net/attachments/868678321049829436/1219416688190291968/image.png?ex=660b394a&is=65f8c44a&hm=f8bea498a554f3228ba4f45f69929b1b6bb56b43f3f286cae085ca56cebd1a13&=&format=webp&quality=lossless)